 The Board of Education is committed to helping schools to continually strengthen their effectiveness and distinctiveness as Church of England Schools.
 Governors, headteachers and school leadership teams play a central role in securing high standards and in ensuring that every young person within a school can enjoy ‘life in all its fullness’.

-Whilst the governing bodies role is largely strategic, a strong, well-led governing body, supportive of the school, its staff and its mission makes an important contribution to the school’s well-being and effectiveness.
-Working closely with governors and senior colleagues, it is the headteacher’s job to create a shared vision and plan for the school that inspires students, teachers and the whole school community to give and achieve their best.
+Whilst the governing bodies role is largely strategic, a strong, well-led governing body, supportive of the school, its staff and its vision makes an important contribution to the school’s well-being and effectiveness.
+Working closely with governors and senior colleagues, it is the headteacher’s job to create a shared vision and plan for the school that inspires pupils, staff and the whole school community to give and achieve their best.
 Headteachers and principals are both the spiritual and academic leaders of their schools or academies.

 School admission code